LatticeQCD/AnalysisToolbox/docs_src/physicsAnalysis/physicsAnalysis.md

 Physics Modules
 =============

-The LatticeToolbox is written with an aim toward lattice QCD calculations; hence it includes also modules focusing on physics analysis.
+The AnalysisToolbox is written with an aim toward lattice QCD calculations; hence it includes also modules focusing on physics analysis.
 For example modules that can reconstruct observables from measurements on configurations, and a module containing critical exponents for some 3-$d$